aboutcoders/enum-serializer-bundle/README.md

 ```

 ## ToDo

-* Add unit tests
-* Add support for other data types such as XML
+* Add support for data types XML and YAML.